Insights / Due Diligence in Uncertain Times: Assessing Tech Partners for Success

 6. Use Project Metrics

 Numbers don’t lie.
 You and your outsourcing partner need to establish a clear set of project metrics for tracking and reporting the work progress throughout the engagement.
+Pricing strategy is one thing, but how your team defines success are crucial.
 This won’t 100% guarantee the absence of problems, but will certainly identify issues that need to be addressed.
 Capturing metrics not only provides comparative analysis but, over time, also allows teams to refine their ability to estimate.
-Include metrics that reflect the iterative nature of Agile development: lead time, sprint time, sprint volume, issues and issue open/close rates.
+Include metrics that reflect the iterative nature of Agile development: lead time, sprint time, sprint volume, issues, and issue open/close rates.

 7. Prepare Your Partner Relationship

-The real work begins after your partner selection is made and the contracts are signed.
-You’ll want to establish team member roles, finalize your software work plan, and set standards for coding, development environments, libraries and change management.
+The real work begins after your partner selection is made and the contract is signed.
+You’ll want to establish team member roles, finalize your software work plan, and set standards for coding, development environments, libraries, and change management.
 Have a process in place to evaluate your new development partner’s ability to integrate with your team, communicate effectively, and adhere to mutually approved timelines.

 Beware of silence!
 If your partner is chronically late to meetings, absent from meetings, communicating poorly, or just generally not interacting with good questions – these are early warning signs that your project may be in trouble.
 Your outsourcing contract should clearly outline a remediation process to resolve any issues that arise.